The Harosheth Chariotworks

 This painting shows the assembling of iron chariots.
 The nations surrounding Israel clearly

 had foundries, metal smithing, and machining capabilities, because Sisera's battle force was equipped with nine hundred of these military vehicles.
 This was in addition to any mounted cavalry or foot soldiers.
-Israel—by contrast—would be engaging the battle on foot, with what weaponry they could muster.
+Israel—by contrast—

 The Hamitic peoples excelled in architecture and metalworking.
 In fact, clear Into the reign of King Saul there was no metal smith found in Israel.
 If a Hebrew needed to sharpen his axe or other tools, he had to go down to the Philistines to get it done.
 The Philistines did not want Israel to be able to craft swords and spears for battle, and kept their metal working techniques a classified secret.